-From the borrower perspective, as we continue to shift towards higher credit quality customer segments and optimize our product structures, we plan to develop more diversified credit products tailor made to meet the specific needs of our target borrowers and our institutional funding partners with reasonable prices under updated regulatory guidelines.
+From the credit-tech business perspective, as we continue to optimize our product structures, we plan to develop more diversified credit products tailor made to meet the specific needs of our target borrowers and our institutional funding partners with reasonable prices under the updated regulatory guidelines.
 And as our marketplace continues to grow, we have been expanding our ability to offer risk-based loan pricing.
-For example, we plan to enhance our risk-based pricing capability that optimizes loans based on individual credit criteria so that borrowers will be able to receive personalized loans tailored to their credit profile.
-In addition, we intend to introduce market-based pricing of loans based on macroeconomic factors and regulatory requirements and we believe such ability to continually adjust the pricing of the loans on our marketplace will allow us to better meet the needs of our borrowers and our institutional funding partners.
+For example, we have been offering lower-priced loan products and constantly adjust loan pricing as we continue to shift towards higher-quality customer segment in response to regulatory directives.
+Another example, as we continue to increase the diversity of product offerings and enhance synergies between business lines, we will offer more customized SME revolving loan products with more flexible ticket size and pricing.

-From the investor perspective, we continue to cooperate with licensed financial institutions with more quality and diversified investment products, such as diversified term investment products and products with lower investment thresholds, which appeal to different investor appetites and demands.
-Moreover, we continue to focus on insurance product innovation and customization as we expand our client pool and external partners.
+In terms of holistic wealth business, we continue to focus on insurance product innovation and customization as we expand our client pool and external partners.
 For example, we have been working with different corporate partners who have considerable customer bases and provide insurance products tailor made for those customer groups based on their particular profiles and needs.
+Moreover, we are closely observing the domestic and overseas markets and constantly introduce new insurance products which bear a low penetration rate and high growth potential in the market, such as overseas construction insurance products.